Bayesian Entropy Estimation for Countable Discrete Distributions: Dirichlet and Pitman-Yor Process Priors

 \section{Dirichlet and Pitman-Yor Process Priors}

 To construct a prior over unknown or countably infinite discrete distributions, we borrow tools from nonparametric Bayesian statistics.
-The Dirichlet Process (DP) and Pitman-Yor process (PYP) define stochastic processes whose samples are countably infinite discrete distributions~\cite{Kingman75,Pitman97}.
-A sample from a DP or PYP may be written as $\sum_{i=1}^\infty \pi_i \delta_{\phi_i}$, where $\vpi = \{\pi_i\}$ denotes a countably infinite set of `weights' on a set of atoms $\{\phi_i\}$ drawn from some base probability measure, where $\delta_{\phi_i}$ denotes a delta function on the atom $\phi_i$ \footnote{ Here, we will assume the base measure is non-atomic, so that the atoms $\phi_i$'s are distinct with probability one.
+The Dirichlet Process (DP) and Pitman-Yor process (PYP) define stochastic processes whose samples are countably infinite discrete distributions~\cite{Ferguson1973,Pitman97}.
+A sample from a DP or PYP may be written as $\sum_{i=1}^\infty \pi_i \delta_{\phi_i}$, where now $\vpi = \{\pi_i\}$ denotes a countably infinite set of `weights' on a set of atoms $\{\phi_i\}$ drawn from some base probability measure, where $\delta_{\phi_i}$ is a delta function on the atom $\phi_i$.\footnote{ Here, we will assume the base measure is non-atomic, so that the atoms $\phi_i$'s are distinct with probability one.
 This allows us to ignore the base measure, making entropy of the distribution equal to the entropy of the weights $\vpi$.} We use DP and PYP to define a prior distribution on the infinite-dimensional simplex.
-The prior distribution over $\vpi$ under the DP or PYP is technically called the GEM distribution or the two-parameter Poisson-Dirichlet distribution, but we will abuse terminology by referring to both the process and its associated weight distribution by the same symbol, DP or PY~\cite{Ishwaran02}.
-The DP distribution over $\vpi$ results from a limit of the (finite) Dirichlet distribution where alphabet size grows and concentration parameter shrinks: $\alphabetSize \rightarrow \infty$ and $\alpha\rightarrow 0$ s.t.\ $\alpha \alphabetSize \rightarrow \alpha'$.
-The PYP distribution over $\vpi$ generalizes the DP to allow power-law tails (and includes DP as a special case)~\cite{Kingman75,Pitman97}.
-For $\PY(d,\alpha)$ with $d \neq 0$, the tails approximately follow a power-law: $\pi_i \propto \left(i\right)^{-\frac{1}{d}}$~(pp.~867,~\cite{Pitman97}) \footnote{Note that the power-law exponent is given incorrectly in \cite{Goldwater06,Teh06b}.} Many natural phenomena such as city size, language, spike responses, etc., also exhibit power-law tails \cite{Zipf49,Newman05}.
-Fig.~\ref{fig:powerlaw} shows two such examples, along with a sample drawn from the best-fitting DP and PYP distributions.
-Let $\PY(d,\alpha)$ denote the PYP with {\it discount} parameter $d$ and {\it concentration} parameter $\alpha$ (also called the ``Dirichlet parameter''), for $d\in[0,1), \alpha>-d$.
-When $d = 0$, this reduces to the Dirichlet process, $\DP(\alpha)$.
-We can draw samples $\vpi \sim \PY(d,\alpha)$ from an infinite sequence of independent Beta random variables in a process known as ``stick-breaking''~\cite{Ishwaran01}:
+The prior distribution over $\vpi$ under the DP or PYP is technically called the GEM \footnote{GEM stands for ``Griffiths, Engen and McCloskey'', after three researchers who considered these ideas early on \cite{Ewens1990}.} distribution or the two-parameter Poisson-Dirichlet distribution, but we will abuse terminology by referring to both the process and its associated weight distribution by the same symbol, DP or PY~\cite{Ishwaran02}.